PatSunter/credo/doc/examples/run-modify-systest-direct.rst

 This will actually trigger the running of the tests, and produce a report of what happened both to the terminal, and in XML files.

-.. seealso:: The  :class:`~uwa.systest.systestrunner.SysTestRunner` class
+.. seealso:: The  :class:`~credo.systest.systestrunner.SysTestRunner` class
    documentation.

-.. _uwa-examples-run-systest-direct-importingReqs:
+.. _credo-examples-run-systest-direct-importingReqs:

 Requirements for importing test suites: Dual-mode, and the suite() function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^